-Approximately 27 million people, or 3 of 5 Californians, including 6 million people in disadvantaged communities, receive clean affordable water that flows through the State Water Project (SWP) infrastructure in the Delta.
+Approximately 27 million people in the Bay Area, San Joaquin Valley, Central Coast and Southern California, or 3 of 5 Californians, including millions of people in disadvantaged communities, receive clean affordable water that flows through the State Water Project (SWP) infrastructure in the Delta.
 One of the objectives of the proposed Delta Conveyance Project is to protect the reliability of these supplies for decades to come.
 Additionally, public water agencies must maintain affordable water rates for the economically disadvantaged families in their extensive service areas.

 - Electronic Notification - September 30, 2020: “Your Delta, Your Voice” Community Survey Launched - Take the Survey Today!

 - Video: How to Take DWR’s Delta Conveyance Project Community Survey